 We chose granite countertops.
 I just love the natural randomness of stone, it has so much movement.
 We did use quartz in the laundry room, bathrooms, and media niche for a clean crisp look.
 We used a local supplier called 101 Building Supply, chose our slabs, they installed them all in one day two weeks later, at under $8k for the entire house!

-Our appliance suite is all kitchenaid, bought at a combination of discount retailers to make a set.
-The faucet is Delta, sink is a FB marketplace find, barstools are from Target, and our <a target="_blank" rel="noopener" href="http://
+Our appliance suite is all Kitchenaid, bought at a combination of discount retailers to make a set.
+The faucet is Delta, sink is a FB marketplace find, barstools are from Target, and our pendants are from Decor Steals.

 We weren’t happy with the cabinet above the range top, so I ordered a plywood hood from Etsy in just a primed finish.
 The finish was done in these steps:

-1. 1 coat if dixie belle paint in coffee bean
+- 1 coat if Dixie Belle paint in Coffee Bean

-5. 2 coats of Dixie belle gator hide
+- 2 coats of Dixie Belle Gator Hide

 I STRUGGLED to choose a back splash, even put it out on my pages for help.
 Our cabinets are not a pure white, which pised a challenge.
 The one I ended up with…none of the above.
 We found a natural stone laser cut tile from Floor and Decor that had an interesting shape, the right colors, and complemented our countertops.